Funding4HomeCare

 Additionally, if you serve veterans, they may be eligible for benefits that cover home care costs.
 The Department of Veterans Affairs (VA) has several programs designed to help veterans live independently at home.
 Guiding your clients to these resources not only helps them get the care they need but also ensures you have a reliable payment source for your services.

-Check Long-Term Care Insurance Policies
+Does Your Long-Term Care Insurance Cover It?

 Another important area to look into is long-term care insurance.
 Many families purchase these policies specifically to prepare for future care needs.
 It’s a good idea to ask new or potential clients if they have this type of coverage.